clnair-ascm/clnair-ascm.github.io/_coverpage.md

 ![icon](https://cdn.jsdelivr.net/gh/wugenqiang/StaticRepo/images/icon.png)

 - Welcome!
 I'm glad you found my personal website.
 I'm Yuqing, a doctoral student at the University of Birmingham and maintain these posts in my free time.
-The webpage documents several facets of my research journey.
+The webpage documents several facets of my research and life journey.
 They are, for the most part, scholarly in nature.
 I hope you find them enjoyable!
-This site was built with the assistance of **CodeSheep**, a really kind and knowledgeable blogger.
+This site was built with the assistance of **CodeSheep**, a kind and knowledgeable blogger.
 **The content of the website will continue to be updated, please feel free to contact me!**

 <img src="https://img.shields.io/badge/version-v1.0.0-green.svg" data-origin="https://img.shields.io/badge/version-v1.0.0-green.svg" alt="">